 When we first moved in, it felt like I'd be perpetually single, so it made perfect sense to just stick my bed in our extra living room space.
 A flimsy room divider seemed like enough to section off the room and make the space feel like mine.
 But, when I started to have regular sex, the downfalls of that decision hit me.
 I had no door, no walls, and by extension, no privacy.
 Luckily, I'm #blessed with a roommate who sleeps like the dead, so most of the time it's easy to wait until she's zonked out to have sex.

 Still, having that conversation can be awkward if you're not as candid as my roommate and me.
 So, we talked with Stewart and sex therapist Vanessa Marin for tips to help you and your roommate(s) navigate paper thin walls and squeaky bed frames while keeping your sex lives intact.
+Whether you're sharing an apartment or a dorm room, it's a tricky situation to navigate.
 Read on for their advice.